2. Jobs howto

 # explicitly copy output files from $TMPDIR to DFS/CRSP

-mv $TMPDIR/output/* /pub/myaccount/myDesiredDir/
+cp $TMPDIR/output/* /pub/myaccount/myDesiredDir/

 You will need to submit your job to a node with a lot of local scratch storage where you bring your job data, write temp files, and then copy the final output files back when the job is done.

-In your submit script define how much scratch space your job needs (you may need to figure it out by trial test run) and request the nodes that have fast local scratch area via the following SLURM directives:
+In your submit script define how much scratch space your job needs (you may need to figure it out by trial test run) and request the nodes that have fast local scratch area via the following Slurm directives:

 #SBATCH --tmp=180G # requesting 180 GB (1 GB = 1,024 MB) local scratch